A laughing couple in winter clothes stands in front of a grey wall, touching each other with their foreheads.

 As with a divorce, both parties can register claims and offer arguments as to why they should get the house.
 Justified grounds would include the fact that you’ve invested more in the house or that it wouldn’t be fair to take the children out of their familiar environment.
 This means that it’s a good idea to put down in writing before you buy a house who has to move out if you separate.

-The law doesn’t contain any provisions on cohabiting, so it makes sense to draw up a written agreement.
+The law does not regulate cohabitation, so it makes sense to draw up a written agreement in the form of a contract.
 It only has to be notarized if it contains details of inheritance.

 Isabelle Näf, expert in matrimonial and family law at AXA-ARAG